groundh0g/StimDeck/docs/index.md

 # It's a Big World

 I don't feel like I need to sell you on the StimDeck application.
-It's the content from the community that counts.
+It's the content from the community that really matters.

 I'd rather tell you about [Stimulus.com](https://www.stimulus.com/ref/groundh0g), the up-and-coming social media site for the rest of us.